 Note 2: I see and read published HPLC methods (including "Validated Methods" !) every week which ignore this fundamental requirement and present data showing little to no retention of the primary sample on the column.
 Most are RP methods run on popular C18 columns and show the main peak of interest eluting out as a nice sharp peak right at the void volume.
 These methods often describe the sample analyzed as "100% pure" and are fully validated (because the person doing the work did not in fact have any HPLC experience or training)!
 A mixture will always look like a single peak by HPLC when no 'chromatography' is employed to separate out all of the possible components.
 The sample must be retained on the column for a period of time before we can conclude anything about its purity by the method employed.

-Note 3: In some cases, when other modes of chromatography are utilized (e.g. size exclusion chromatography; GPC), K prime is not as relevant.
-This is because size exclusion chromatography relies on the sample's interaction with well defined pores inside the support (inclusion/exclusion) to separate based on molar size.
+Note 3: In some cases, when other modes of chromatography are utilized (e.g. ion exchange, size exclusion chromatography; GPC), K prime is not as relevant.
+The mode of chromatography can effect the interpretation.
+For example: This is because size exclusion chromatography relies on the sample's interaction with well defined pores inside the support (inclusion/exclusion) to separate based on molar size.
 A variety of pore sizes can be used to "filter" the sample.
 So a large K prime value might be normal for a molecule that is low in molecular weight and spends a lot of time working its way through the column.
 A high molecular weight sample might just "shoot" through the column due to little or no interaction with the pores.
 You still need to have retention on the column, but now it is determined by how long it takes the sample to find its way out of the column.
 This article is presenting for the far more common cases where traditional NP or RP methods are used.
 In these cases, low K prime values indicate no retention took place and the method fails all claims of specificity for the sample (selectivity is poor).